xtuml/bridgepoint/doc-bridgepoint/notes/8769_opaque_components.int.md

 1. Abstract
 -----------
 Components hide functionality and implementation details from external elements except by accessing ports.
-However, elements outside a component are visible from the inside.
+However, elements outside a component had been visible from the inside.
 This property could cause unwanted consequences when package references are introduced.
-This work is to allow components to restrict visibility of external components as well.
+This work is to allow components to restrict visibility of external elements as well.

 2. Document References
 ----------------------